-Next, to the east of Leadbetter, is West Beach, which is wide and often hosts large public events like Santa Barbara’s 4th of July celebration.
+To the east of Leadbetter is West Beach, which is wide and often hosts large public events like Santa Barbara’s 4th of July celebration.
 When it is not a staging area for pipes and other equipment, West Beach is picturesque in part because it is a wide beach between the Wharf and the Harbor.
 There are some volleyball courts here and welcoming sidewalks.

 Finally there is East Beach Park which features over a dozen beach volleyball courts (and occasional tournaments), picnic tables, and an especially beautiful beach, with birds and panoramic views.
 This is the best beach for swimming.